 As you might have guessed by its name, iPhoneography is the contraction of “iPhone photography” into one word. iPhoneography is the art of taking and editing photos with an iPhone, or, to a larger extent, with an iOS device such as an iPod touch or an iPad.

 There actually seems to be a bit of controversy about the editing part.
-Some would argue that iPhoneography is the art of taking photos with an iPhone and edit them the way you want, including using professional softwares such as the desktop version of Photoshop.
+Some would argue that iPhoneography is the art of taking photos with an iPhone and edit them the way you want, including using professional software such as the desktop version of Photoshop.
 Others, including myself, believe that iPhoneography should be entirely done on an iOS device, from shooting to editing, and that one shall not use a PC or a Mac to post process the photos.
+In the end, it’s you to decide, as again, there is no rule that must be followed.

 With the fantastic evolution of the iPhone camera, more and more professional photographers are actually venturing into this new world.
 And with the development of some amazing iPhone photography apps, this art has become more and more accessible to the public, to the point that nowadays, virtually everyone can be an artist and create amazing photographs with just an iPhone.